-Servers are at the core of every company’s IT infrastructure, and choosing the right one for a business can be a momentous decision.
-A bad choice might mean purchasing equipment that is not appropriate for the purpose it’s intended for, or, at the opposite side of the spectrum, buying a server that is too powerful for our needs, which would be an unnecessary expense.
+Servers are at the core of every company’s IT infrastructure.
+Choosing the right server for a business can be a momentous decision.
+On the one hand you might purchase equipment that is not appropriate for the purpose it’s intended for.

 What and how many applications will you be operating?